 Alcohol detox is only the first step of recovery.
 Next, it’s time to attend treatment at the right rehab facility to break the psychological dependence on the substance and learn how to cope with life.
 Individualized paths to healing include:

-- Partial hospitalization provides a flexible option for the individual who wants to live at home but commute to the facility
+- Partial hospitalization program provides a flexible option for the individual who wants to live at home but commute to the facility

 - Outpatient rehab offers addiction treatment for individuals who may have already completed an initial treatment phase